ElioZhou/os-notes/concurrency.md

 - **Consumable**: one that can be created (produced) and destroyed (consumed). e.g. interrupts, signals, messages and information in I/O buffers.

+### Conditions for Resource Deadlocks

+1. Each resource is either currently assigned to exactly one process or is available
+2. Processes currently holding resources that were granted earlier can request new resources
+3. Resources previously granted cannot be forcibly taken away from a process.
+   They must be explicitly released by the process holding them.
+4. There must be a circular chain of two or more processes, each of which is waiting for a resource held by the next member of the chain.